Goatflakes/Bill-Of-Materials/Glossary.md

 ### Power
  Many modded machines add some sort of power to run their machines.
-Over time there has also been some standardisation of power system across [mods](#mod).
+Over time there has also been some standardisation of power system across different [mods](#mod).
 For instance RF and EU.
 If necessary these power requirements can be tracked the same as other consumable [ingredients](#ingredient).